 Data Collection

-Data providers such as StatsBomb collect statistical data relating to players for use in their own services [1].
-Identifiable player information, such as physical attributes, is collected from teams, broadcast feeds, and public sources [1].
+Data providers such as StatsBomb collect statistical data relating to players for use in their own services (StatsBomb Privacy Policy, 2022).
+Identifiable player information, such as physical attributes, is collected from teams, broadcast feeds, and public sources (StatsBomb Privacy Policy, 2022).
 No health or confidential data about players is processed.
-Personal player data that pertains to in-game situations, such as substitutions due to injury, is included; however, specific details about the injuries are not disclosed [1].
+Personal player data that pertains to in-game situations, such as substitutions due to injury, is included; however, specific details about the injuries are not disclosed (StatsBomb Privacy Policy, 2022).

 Data Use and Regulations